rptetzloff/rptetzloff.github.io/_trials/2021-03-14-gf-sourdough-num-9.md

 ## Notes

-This was an experiment looking at higher starch to flour ratio.
-Unfortunately, I did not document the results.
+This was a reattempt of the previous batch with remembering the salt.
+Flavor was much improved.